Maleyka-gh/Maleyka-gh/README.md

 ## Hi, I'm  Maleyka! 👋

-Finally, now I have time to build my portfolio on GitHub.
-It is in the process...
+Finally, I have time to build my portfolio on GitHub.
+It is in progress...

 ### About Me
 I graduated from my master's degree at Cologne University of Applied Sciences (Germany) with a Data Science